groupon/FeatureAdapter/README.md

 ## Design Overview
 FA will help to render a complex screen on android inside a RecyclerView.
 By complex, we mean a compound view that is composed of multiple items rendered by multiple view types.

+Starting from version `2.0.0`, FeatureAdapter has been migrated to Android X and no longer supports android support library.
+If you want to use FeatureAdapter with android support library, use the version `1.y.z`.

 <p align="center">
 <img src="./images/design-overview.png">
 </p>